Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's

 Dinosaurs are immensely popular with both children and adults alike.
-Nothing sparks the imagination like giant, lizard-like creatures that once actually roamed our Earth.
+Nothing sparks the imagination like the giant, lizard-like creatures that once actually roamed our Earth.
 The enormous success of the Jurassic Park movies is a testament to the enthusiasm people have about dinosaurs and their kin.
 Surely at some point, young people have imagined what it would be like to have a dinosaur as a pet.
 Thanks to the exotic pet trade, you can actually own dinosaur look-alikes, and in some cases, actual close relatives of dinosaurs.